RMS Olympic: Retirement

 In 1934, the White Star Line merged with the Cunard Line at the instigation of the British government, to form Cunard White Star.
 This merger allowed funds to be granted for the completion of the future Queen Mary and Queen Elizabeth.
 When completed, these two new ships would handle Cunard White Star's express service; so their fleet of older liners became redundant and were gradually retired.Olympic was withdrawn from the transatlantic service, and left New York for the last time on 5 April 1935, returning to Britain to be laid up in Southampton.
 The new company considered using her for summer cruises for a short while, but this idea was abandoned and she was put up for sale.
 Among the potential buyers was a syndicate who proposed to turn her into a floating hotel off the south coast of France, but this came to nothing.

 After being laid up for five months alongside her former rival Mauretania, she was sold to Sir John Jarvis – Member of Parliament – for £97,500, to be partially demolished at Jarrow to provide work for the depressed region.
 On 11 October 1935, Olympic left Southampton for the last time and arrived in Jarrow two days later.
 The scrapping began after the ship's fittings were auctioned off.
-Between 1935 and 1937, Olympic's superstructure was demolished, and then on 19 September 1937, her hull was towed to Thos.
-W. Ward's yard at Inverkeithing for final demolition which was finished by late 1937.
+Between 1935 and 1937, Olympic's superstructure and upper hull were demolished, and then on 19 September 1937, the remaining hulk was towed to Thos.
+W. Ward's yard at Inverkeithing for final demolition, which was most likely finished by late 1938 or early 1939.
+The Olympic was removed from the Shipping Registry on 4 February 1939.
 At that time, the ship's chief engineer commented, "I could understand the necessity if the 'Old Lady' had lost her efficiency, but the engines are as sound as they ever were".